Skip to content

 Warning

-SELinux Security Framework may block read access to some files to the UF Android Client Service.
+SELinux Security Framework may block read access to some files to the UF Android Service.

 For more information about SELinux on Android see the official documentation.